 Red Elk shrugged.
 “I have seen what he can do with that Sharps Big .50.
 I think that makes him a good man to have as a friend, and a very bad man to have as an enemy!”

-The novel is available in Paperback format or buy a copy for your Kindle!
+Click on the image to view a larger image of the book cover.
+Click on a button to order the novel today!
+The book is available in Paperback or buy a copy for your Kindle, or Nook!
 If you have read the book, let me know if you enjoyed the story.
 It is easy to do; just click on this link to fill out a review.
 Thanks!

-For more western action, read A Child of the WindM/a>, by Steve Croy.
+For more western action, read A Child of the Wind, by Steve Croy.